High Temperature Proton Exchange Membrane fuel cell: Overview

 Whereas the common PEM fuel cell, also called Low Temperature Proton Exchange Membrane fuel cell (LT-PEM), must usually be operated with hydrogen with high purity of more than 99.9% the HT-PEM fuel cell is less sensitive to impurities and thus is typically operated with reformate gas with hydrogen concentration of about 50 to 75%.
 In contrast to LT-PEM fuel cell, which is sensitive to carbon monoxide concentration of several parts per million, HT-PEM fuel cells are operated at carbon monoxide concentrations up to about 3 Vol-%.
 Usually HT-PEM fuel cells are operated at cell temperature of 150 to 180 °C.

-The low sensitivity to impurities allows the use of fuels like methanol, ethanol, natural gas, LPG, DME, etc. which are reformed in a reformer to hydrogen rich reformate gas whereat the fuel cell system design is simple without the need of purification steps for purifying the reformate gas.
+The low sensitivity to impurities allows the use of fuels like methanol, ethanol, natural gas, LPG, DME, etc. which are reformed in a reformer to hydrogen rich reformate gas.
+Without the need for purification, the fuel cell system design is simplified.

-Because of the low sensitivity to impurities and because of proton conductivity of the membrane the Membrane electrode assembly which is used for HT-PEM fuel cell can also be used for hydrogen separation to separate ultrapure hydrogen efficiently from diluted or impure hydrogen containing gases.
+The low sensitivity to impurities and membrane proton conductivity allow the Membrane electrode assembly, used for HT-PEM fuel cell, to also be used for hydrogen separation, separating ultrapure hydrogen efficiently from diluted or impure hydrogen containing gases.

 The balance-of-plant system efficiency for methanol fueled HT-PEM fuel cell systems is typically between 35 and 45% and can reach up to about 55% depending on system design and operating conditions.
-Regarding cell efficiency up to 63% can be reached.
+Cell efficiency of up to 63% can be reached.

-As the steam reforming of methanol is more simple and efficient (catalyst bed temperature below 280 °C) compared to reforming of other fuels and because of the low cost and high purity of conventional methanol and renewable methanol (e.g. made from waste or renewable power) as well as because of the simple storage of methanol, most HT-PEM fuel cells are operated with methanol.
+As the steam reforming of methanol is simpler and more efficient (catalyst bed temperature below 280 °C) compared to reforming of other fuels, with low cost, simple storage and high purity of conventional methanol and renewable methanol (e.g. made from waste or renewable power), most HT-PEM fuel cells are operated with methanol.
 The methanol fueled HT-PEM fuel cell is the mostly used type of Reformed Methanol fuel cell (RMFC).